KLayout/klayout/macbuild/ReadMe.md

 By: Kazzz (January 16, 2018)

 # 5. Alternative building options
-### 5.1 Python 3.6 from brew, Qt 5.9.4 from offline installer
+### 5.1 Python 3.6 from brew, Qt 5.10.1 from brew

-Homebrew's installation of python3 places a `Python.framework` in `/usr/local/opt/python/Frameworks/Python.framework/`, which you can use to build KLayout from.
-Qt can be downloaded for [offline installation](https://www1.qt.io/offline-installers/).
-You can place it in your home folder: e.g. `/home/username/Qt5.9.4/`.
-Given these two dependencies, you can successfully compile KLayout with the following commands:
+Homebrew's installation of python3 (`brew install python3`) places a `Python.framework` in `/usr/local/opt/python/Frameworks/Python.framework/`, which you can use to build KLayout from.
+Qt can also be downloaded from brew with `brew install qt`.

 ```
 # Build step